skx/go.vm/README.md

      print_int #3

 Control-flow is supported via `call`, `ret` (for subroutines) and `jmp` for absolute jumps.
-You can also use the `Z` register for comparisons and make conditional jumps:
+You can also use the `Z`-flag which is set by comparisons and the `inc`/`dec` instructions and make conditional jumps:

         store #1, 0x42
         cmp #1, 0x42